 - Email, phone, post online?
 Brief it prior to tryout, and prior to leaving.

 - Prepare for parents of the "unchosen ones" to contact you with questions/comments/complaints.

-14) If your club meets with players right after tryouts make sure that the club director plus a coach are both present for those that didn’t make the team to answer questions or provide comfort.
+And if you're meeting players right after tryouts make sure that the club director, plus a coach, are both present for those that didn’t make the team to answer questions or provide comfort.
 Have other tryout info available so they may turn out for other clubs that day.

 15) Start and end tryouts at their designated times.